Bikeman868/Prius/README.md

 You can also use different names in the database and in your C#.

     /// <summary>
-    /// An example of a data contract with declarative mapping to sql fields
+    /// An example of a data contract with declarative mapping to DB columns
     /// </summary>
     internal class User
     {